risd-web/webtype-spring2020/content/projects/project2.md

 ## Week 2

 * complete basic character set
-* begin developing concept for font-in-use specimen
+* begin developing website for font-in-use specimen
+* consider the following questions for your typeface:
+  - how does the font take advantage of its mode of construction?
+  - how can not only the shapes of the letters, but the actual transformation itself become part of your concept?
+  - how can your typeface demonstrate a commentary; a point of view?
+* condsider the following questions for your website:
+  - how is your axis of variation activated by the web?
-  - what should it *respond* to?
+  - what should it respond to?
-* plan and sketch website designs
+    - is it user input? a browser width change? external data? time? sound?
+    - what is the significance of this “response” in combination with the text that we see?

 ## Week 3

 * refine typeface
-* develop prototype for your website specimen
+* refine website

 ## Week 4